 Cutting and pasting from the Internet without clear

 Information derived from the Internet must be adequately referenced and included in the bibliography.
 It is important to evaluate carefully all material found on the Internet, as it is less likely to have been through the same process of scholarly peer review as published sources.

 Paraphrasing the work of others by altering a few words and changing their order, or by closely following the structure of their argument is plagiarism if you do not give due acknowledgement to the author whose work you are using.
 A passing reference to the original author in your own text may not be enough; you must ensure that you do not create the misleading impression that the paraphrased wording or the sequence of ideas is entirely your own.

-Use of material written by professional agencies or
+Use of material written by professional